unused/hyperbolic-tree-browser/slides/slides.md

 ## Data-Driven Documents with D3.js v4

-Do not tell how to do, tell what to do!
+Use data-joins: Do not tell D3 how to do something, tell what to do!

 ## Data-Driven Documents with D3.js v4